 This is what I will do for the rest of this page.
 Please stick with it as I explain.
 In my experience, the Discount Matrix really can help, even if it’s a little indigestible.

 PUTTING THINGS INTO BOXES

-Therapy and medicine are rather fond of helping our understanding of life problems by putting them into boxes.
+Therapy and medicine are rather fond of understanding life problems by putting them into boxes.
 This is the world of diagnosis.
-Personally, I do little in this area but I have known people feel a sense of relief when there is a label for some of the things that are happening to them.
+I will introduce one ‘diagnostic’ tool that I have found helpful.

-taken from page 16 of Transactional Analysis: Treatment of Psychosis by Jacqui Lee Schiff and others (1975).
+My diagram is taken from page 16 of Transactional Analysis: Treatment of Psychosis by Jacqui Lee Schiff and others (1975).

 THE ‘HIERARCHY’ OF DISCOUNTING BEHAVIOURS

-If you want, make a connection between this chart and theJohari Window.
-In the Johari Window, the therapeutic journey is from top left to bottom right; from the knowns into the unknowns.
+If you want, make a connection between this chart and the Johari Window.
+In that Window, our scenic routes go from top left to bottom right – from the known into the unknown.

-In the Discount Matrix, our route is from the bottom right to top left;
+In the Discount Matrix, our scenic route is from the bottom right to top left;

 In the Discount Matrix, we are being invited to consider: